NNNILabs/Manhattan-Adapters-Prototyping-Ideas/README.md

 </p>

 ## List of boards:
 - SOIC/MSOP-8 adapter (18mm x 15.5mm): Contains space for a SOIC-8 package on one side, and an MSOP-8 on the other.
 The trace patterns are optimised for supply decoupling either on pin 7 or 8.
 In the case of dual-supply op-amps, decoupling on each supply pin is also possible.
 This applies to both SOIC and MSOP.
 Solder mask is left on some sections of the board to facilitate easier soldering and prevent unwanted shorts near fine-pitch traces.
-(Passive sizes in image: 0402, 0602.)
+(Passive size in image: 0603)

 <p align="center">
 <img src="https://github.com/NNNIIndia/Manhattan-Adapters-Prototyping-Ideas/blob/main/Resources/SOIC%2BMSOP.png" height=250>